-The actual healthcare you have may be different from the one you got prior authorisation for.
+The actual healthcare you have may be different from the one you gave us prior notification for.

 If this happens, you will only be eligible to be repaid for the actual healthcare you get.

-You don't need prior authorisation to access healthcare abroad under the CBD.
-Prior authorisation is optional.
+You do not need to give us prior notification to access healthcare abroad under the CBD.
+Prior notification is optional.

 You can still get healthcare and claim repayment towards the cost of that healthcare once you are eligible and meet certain conditions

 You might need to provide your healthcare provider abroad with your current medical records.

 You should bring your records with you as well as information on any medicine you’re taking and any relevant test results.

 Check with the GP or consultant who referred you or the doctor who’s treating you abroad about what information you need to bring.